 To get approved for a Debt Consolidation Loan, lenders will consider factors such as your credit score and income to determine the terms of your loan.
 Unlike a DMP, this option will not prevent you from accumulating more debt (similar to credit card balance transfers) so it’s advised that you proceed cautiously to not end up deeper in debt in the long run.

-First, it’s important to first understand the key factors that make up your FICO scores.
+First, it’s important to understand the key factors that make up your FICO scores.
 Your FICO Scores are calculated based on five categories with varying levels of importance:

 Whether you opt for a Debt Management Plan or a Debt Consolidation Loan, both are designed to help you repay your debts and if you make timely payments, this will be reflected positively in your credit report over time.